 Fresh figs from California were on sale the other day so I grabbed myself a box.
 It’s unbelievable but it was my first time to actually taste fresh figs. Oh, it was so sweet and delicious!
 How could I not have tried this before?
 Actually, it’s because I’ve never really noticed fresh figs being sold much in the grocery where we lived previously.
 Perhaps, I didn’t look hard enough and that could be true or perhaps I usually just found the dried ones.
 Since we don’t have these in the Philippines, I am truly not very familiar with it and have never used them for anything.

-I thought it's high time to get acquainted with this delicious and beautiful fruit which somewhat reminded me of the Asian dragon fruit because of their spotty interior.
-Ok, so the dragon fruit does not look like fig at all though I find the texture to be somewhat similar.
+I thought it was high time to get acquainted with this delicious and beautiful fruit which somewhat reminded me of the Asian dragon fruit because of its spotty interior.
+Ok, so the dragon fruit does not look like a fig at all though I find the texture to be somewhat similar.
 Anyway, that was what I was reminded of.

 If you like what you see do subscribe to our posts via email.
 You can also like us in Facebook or join us on Pinterest so you can get the latest recipes and so much more.
 Thanks for visiting and happy browsing!

 By: Manila Spoon